archy28/email_cleaner-----2025-NTU-Blockchain-Hackathon-repo/README.md

 The agent is set on https://app.virtuals.io/acp/agents, thanks for the sponsorship of $5 USDT from the host to all the teams participating in this hackathon.
 The agents include a buyer agent named after email requestor and a seller agent named after email summary.

+The experience enables me to learn about Ollama、Frp and ngrok, with some knowledge of server and tunnels.